Last Updated: September 20, 2023

 We disclose PI to:

 to our affiliates for the purposes described in this Policy.
-World Wrestling Entertainment, Inc. will remain responsible for personal information that is jointly used with affiliates.
-You can consult a list of and location of our affiliates here [link to list of affiliates];
+World Wrestling Entertainment, LLC will remain responsible for personal information that is jointly used with affiliates.
+You can consult a list of and location of our affiliates at the end of this Policy in the section titled ‘Affiliates’;

 to Third Party Services (see “What Third Party Services may we use”);